VaibhavTalkhande/stockit/README.md

 - [Tailwind CSS](https://tailwindcss.com/)
 - [react-toastify](https://fkhadra.github.io/react-toastify/)

+---

 ## Deployment

-Stockit can be easily deployed on [Vercel](https://vercel.com/) or any platform that supports Next.js.
+Stockit frontend can be easily deployed on [Vercel](https://vercel.com/) or any platform that supports Next.js.

 1. Push your code to a GitHub repository.
 2. Import your project into Vercel.